astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 all reference frames, although of course the time and space components can change individually.

 For example, consider all the possible events that are lightlike displaced from the red dot.
-These are all events that lie along diagonal lines that cross at the red dot and make $45^\circ$ angles with the horizontal (if $dx'=cdt'$, then the slope is 1 and it makes a $45^\circ$ angle).
+These are all events that lie along diagonal lines that cross at the red dot and make $45^\circ$ angles with the horizontal (if $dx'=cdt'$, then the slope is 1 and it makes a
+$45^\circ$ angle).
 If the red dot sends out light, that light will go up and away from the red dot at a $45^\circ$ angle.
 Any event that sends light to the red dot must lie below the red dot at a $45^\circ$ angle.
 All the lightlike intervals that connect to the red dot therefore make an $\times$ across this diagram.
 However, this set of events is actually referred to as a "light cone".
 Why a cone?
 Because if we do include the $y$ dimension as pointing into the computer screen, then the $\times$ can be rotated around the vertical axis, and instead of an $\times$, we get a cone.
-Click the button on Figure 5.2 to see the light cones associated with the red dot.
+Click the button on {numref}`figinterval` to see the light cones associated with the red dot.

 Of course, it's only a cone if we include two space dimensions, $x$ and $y$.
 If we could include $z$, the light would be travelling in a